DuncanCragg/OnexOS/README.md

 services; freedom from Big Tech and Inscrutable Tech.
 Building a single global data fabric owned by everyone and by no-one.

-<a href="http://object.network/os-llll.html">Go here to see how an OS without apps works out in practice</a>
+<a href="http://object.network/vw-llll.html">Go here to see how an OS without apps works out, as a 3D virtual world!</a>

 <br/>
 ____________________________________